This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The Process of Filing a Discrimination Complaint

-For a case of discrimination or denial of your child’s rights, the process is different.
-Usually, the first thing your lawyer will do is file a complaint with the right government agency.
 This may be the California Department of Justice’s Civil Rights Enforcement Section or the U.S. Department of Justice.
 Your lawyer will know which laws and agencies are involved in your child’s case.

 Filing a lawsuit in California can be challenging if you try to go it alone.
 You’ll need to find the best lawyer to take your case and then file, investigate, present evidence, go through settlement negotiation, and possibly go to court to get a resolution.
-The efforts are worthwhile to help get justice and compensation for your child with cerebral palsy.
+The efforts are worthwhile to help bring justice and compensation for your child with cerebral palsy.

 Get Matched with a Leading Birth Injury Attorney in Your Area